 The track is badly marked.
 The way-markers are placed low to the ground on short posts that often disappeared into encroaching sand and vegetation.
 The markers themselves are a difficult to read combination of light yellow on white, with the yellow often sun-faded into oblivion.
 The markers are set parallel to the path, not indicating the direction of travel.
 At many critical intersections, there are no markers, and there are a huge number of unmarked 4WD tracks intersecting the C2C.
 However, it would be very difficult to get badly lost since with a map, a little trail savvy and common sense, you can figure out which track is the actual trail.

 The nearest towns to the ends of the walk are Dunsborough in the north and Augusta in the south.
 Buses serve both from Perth, although the service to Augusta is a bit less frequent.
 Bus tickets can be purchased on-line or at Tourist Information Centers.
-We started in Augusta and walked about seven miles along the coast to the Cape Leeuwin lighthouse, mostly on beaches or established paths.
-We then hiked northbound to the Cape Naturaliste lighthouse.
+We started in Augusta and walked about seven miles along the coast to the beginning of the C2C at the Cape Leeuwin lighthouse, mostly on beaches or established paths.
+We then hiked northbound to the end of the C2C at the Cape Naturaliste lighthouse.
 From there, we followed good public coastal trails ten miles to Dunsborough.
 Both Augusta and Dunsborough have all the services a backpacker could need.

 We camped, spending one night at an official site and the rest wherever.
 Finding a fine campsite is trivial.
 Camping is legal most anywhere along the track and there are four “official” sites with privies and tables.

 Most people we met on the trail used pack-horse services.
 These services provide overnight lodging in an inn or B&B, supplied breakfasts and packed lunches, transported luggage, and delivered the walker to a trailhead in the morning and picked them up in the afternoon.
-A trip using these services costs Australian $2500 to well over $4000.
+In 2015, a trip using these services cost Australian $2500 to well over $4000.

 Since this is short walk, you could easily carry enough food to thru-hike without resupply.
-We elected to go into Margaret River to buy a meal and a bit more food.
-We easily hitched a ride from the coastal hamlet of Prevelly into Margaret River and a return ride back to the coast.
+We elected to go inland to Margaret River to buy a meal and a bit more food.
+We able to easily hitch a ride from the coastal hamlet of Prevelly into Margaret River and a return ride back.
 Margaret River is a nice town with two large grocery stores and we had the best meal of our trip at the Bottom End Bakery.
-Although there is a café or two in the small villages on the coast, there are essentially no places to buy groceries.
+Although there are a few cafés in the small villages on the coast, there are essentially no places to buy groceries.